LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 Eventually, you will get to the point that your use of GitHub is uneventful and the commands work as they should.
 In the off chance that something does go wrong, troubleshooting tips are outlined in what follows.
-You can always refer back to this list to get back on track.
+You can always refer back to this guide to get back on track.

+# GitHub Troubleshooting Guide

 ## ```clone```: the first time